The "Real" Rose Calvert From Titanic

 Then, in her late 80s, she published her first book, called The Angel Who Wore Black Tights.
 Only a few years later she published her autobiography, I Shock Myself.
 She went on to publish Pinching Spaniards and 33rd Wife of a Maharajah: A Love Affair in India.
 She also wrote books under the pen name of Countess Lola Screwvinsky.

 The Character in "Titanic"

-When James Cameron was working on his character, Rose Dewitt Bukater Calvert for the film Titanic, he had already envisioned a feisty character with a dominating mother.
-Bill Paxton's wife was reading Beatrice's Wood's autobiography.
+When James Cameron was working on the character of Rose Dewitt Bukater Calvert for the film Titanic, he had already envisioned a feisty character with a dominating mother.
+Bill Paxton's wife was reading Wood's autobiography at the time.
 Reading it himself, Cameron discovered the perfect real-life version of the character he was creating.

-It might be noted that actress Gloria Stuart celebrated her 100th birthday on July 4, 2010.
-Is sounds like she's very much like Beatrice Wood.
-Sadly, actress Gloria Stuart passed away Sunday, September 26, 2010.
+It should be noted that actress Gloria Stuart celebrated her 100th birthday on July 4, 2010.
+It sounds like she's very much like Beatrice.
+Sadly, Stuart passed away Sunday, September 26, 2010.

 A myriad of actresses were considered for the role of Rose.
 Strong early contenders were Drew Barrymore and Claire Danes, who had previously worked with Leonardo DiCaprio in Baz Luhrmann’s William Shakespeare's Romeo + Juliet.
 Other names in contention were Jennifer Aniston, Nicole Kidman, and Madonna.